 Demurrers have been sustained due to inconsistent statements made by the pleader in a different lawsuit.
 “The principle is that of truthful pleading” See Cantu v.
 Resolution Trust Corp.
 (1992) 4 Cal.App.
 4th 857, 877–878.

-Attorneys or parties in California who wish to view sample legal documents for California and Federal litigation sold by the author can use the link shown below.
+Attorneys or parties in California who wish to view over 300 sample legal documents for California and Federal litigation sold by the author can use the link shown below.

 If you would like to subscribe to his newsletter with legal tips and tricks for California. http://www.legaldocspro.net/newsletter.htm